August 15, 2024, 3:45 pm | Read time: 10 minutes

 2. La Pelosa Beach – Sardinia

 The expansive La Pelosa Beach is located in Stintino on Sardinia.
 The beach’s atmosphere is reminiscent of the Caribbean.
-Unfortunately, this is no secret, which is why quite a few people gather here during the high season.
+Unfortunately, this is no secret, so quite a few people gather here during the peak season.
 Before July and after August, the Caribbean feeling can be enjoyed even better.
 In the off-season, there are also plenty of parking options available.
 Our tip: Many restaurants and bars with breathtaking sea views are located near the beach.
 Particularly recommended are La Pelosetta and the Chiosco Bar La Torre.
 Additionally, the coastal town of Stintino is just a stone’s throw away and offers a charming harbor and some shopping opportunities.

 3. Spiaggia di Tropea – Calabria